filipedbranco/filipedbranco/README.md

 - 🌍 I was born in Portugal.
 I lived for one year in Italy.
 Now living in Berlin.
 - 👀 I’m interested in technology, videogames, books and travelling.
 - 🌱 I've just finished a 12-month Web Deveolper course at DCI Digital Career Institute.
-- :smile: Looking forward  to find a job or internship and to connect with more people here.
+- :smile: Looking for job or internship and to connect with more people here.

 <!---